Technical Assistance Funding Program

 The Office of Sustainable Water Solutions (OSWS) administers the Technical Assistance (TA) Funding Program.
-TA is available to help small (less than 10,000 people) disadvantaged (median household income [MHI] < 80% statewide MHI) communities (small DACs) develop, fund, and implement eligible drinking water*, wastewater*, stormwater**, or groundwater*** needs.
+TA is available to help small1 disadvantaged2 communities (DACs) develop, fund, and implement eligible drinking water3, wastewater3, stormwater4, or groundwater5 needs.
 TA include but is not limited to coordination and development of capital improvement projects, facilitation of operation and maintenance, engineering and environmental analysis, legal assistance, leak detection/water audits, compliance audits, financial analysis, technical managerial and financial (TMF) assessments, and board or operator training.
+Notes:

 Approved TA Requests

 The Division of Financial Assistance has approved the following TA requests as of December 2022: